GuySie/ha-meural/README.md

 # HA-meural
 **Integration for Meural Canvas digital art frame in Home Assistant**

-*Last master update: 30 May 2020*
+*Last master update: 1 June 2020*
-*Previous master update: 28 May 2020*
+*Previous master update: 30 May 2020*

 The Netgear Meural Canvas is a digital art frame with both a local interface and a cloud API.
 Home Assistant is an open source home automation package that puts local control and privacy first.